agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 [^bandit]: If we did not know the mapping from arms to prizes, the inference problem would not change fundamentally.
 We get information about this mapping by observing the prizes the agent receives when pulling different arms.

 Often the agent's choices admit of multiple explanations.
-Recall the deterministic example in the previous chapter when (according to the agent's belief) `arm0` had the prize "chocolate" and `arm1` either had either "champagne" or "nothing" (see also Figure 2 below).
+Recall the deterministic example in the previous chapter when (according to the agent's belief) `arm0` had the prize "chocolate" and `arm1` had either "champagne" or "nothing" (see also Figure 2 below).
 Suppose we observe the agent chosing `arm0` on the first of five trials.
 If we don't know the agent's utilities or beliefs, then this choice could be explained by either:

 (1). the agent's preference for chocolate over champagne, or